schnoddelbotz/huego-fe/README.md

 ## Setup / Usage / Examples

-At first run after installation, link your Hue.
-Web and CLI can currently be used to login / link.
+At first run after installation, `huego-fe` needs to be linked to your Hue.
 Hue address and login data will be stored in `~/.huego-fe.yml`.
 Should you ever want to re-link, delete the file.

 ### Web